severalnines/docs/dsl.rst

 	Returns the detailed description of the advice.

 * ``void advice.setSeverity(Severity)``
 	Sets the severity level for the advice.
-Severity level for an avice is the same as the severity levels for the alarms as it is defined in alarms.h.
+Severity level for an advice is the same as the severity levels for the alarms as it is defined in ``alarms.h``.

 * ``Severity advice.severity()``
 	Returns the severity level for the advice.